klaasnienhuis/MaproomDocumentation/source/Settings.rst

 - ``http://a.sm.mapstack.stamen.com/($d9da8e[@p],(mapbox-water,$60c9fe[source-in]))/{zoomlevel}/{tilex}/{tiley}.png``
 - ``https://maps1.aerisapi.com/{token}/{mapid}/{zoomlevel}/{tilex}/{tiley}/current.png``

 Sometimes the order of the symbols is different.
 Sometimes you don't need a token or a mapid.
 You don't need to guess these url's.
 Every map provider can tell you how these url's should look.
+And when you create a new image source, Maproom offers a few examples.

+.. warning:: Even though it's technically possible to add a certain image source, this doesn't mean you're allowed to.
+ArcGis for instance has beautiful image sources, easily accessible.
+But it's only allowed to use them in software by ESRI.
+Google maps would also be pretty cool to use, however you'll have to pay a hefty license fee to do so.
+Always keep the terms and conditions in mind.

 Working with image sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Go to Settings > Image sources.
 There you see a dropdown with the custom image sources.
 Use the ``New``, ``Delete`` and ``Clone`` buttons to create or delete an image source.
 Use the ``Test`` button to test it once you've created one.
 The test will tell you if the image source has been set up properly.
+Only when you pass this test you can actually use the image source in your maps.
 Give your image source a proper name and make sure it's unique.
 Fill in the url template, optionally the map id and token and the zoom limits.
 Make sure you add the attribution required by the map provider.

-.. note:: Content provided through the Maproom script is copyrighted by the respective owner.
-Check out the copyright, license and attribution conditions for each of these sources.
-The creator of this script does not claim ownership and can't provide a license for this content.

 .. image:: _images\\SPH_2018-02-03_2855.png

 *A user image source setup from Aeris Weather.
 Note the blurred out token.
 This provider needs you to make an account*

+.. note:: Content provided through the Maproom script is copyrighted by the respective owner.
+Check out the copyright, license and attribution conditions for each of these sources.
+The creator of this script does not claim ownership and can't provide a license for this content.

 Examples
 ^^^^^^^^